 Why Use Instagram for Business?

 For starters, Instagram has released quite a few new tools for businesses.
-For example, businesses are able to leverage the following:
+For example, companies can leverage the following:

 - The ability to review advanced analytics